Procedure for Registration of Market Intermediaries with SEBI

 - SEBI intermediary portal is also available on the SEBI official website, i.e. www.sebi.gov.in

-- SEBI intermediary portal is available for following intermediaries:
+- SEBI intermediary portal is available for the following intermediaries:

 - Merchant Bankers